bernardopires/django-tenant-schemas/README.markdown

     ./manage.py test tenant_schemas
 If you're using South, don't forget to set `SOUTH_TESTS_MIGRATE = False`.

-Updating your app tests to work with tenant-schemas
+Updating your app's tests to work with tenant-schemas
 ------------------------
 Because django will not create tenants for you during your tests, we have packed some custom test cases and other utilities.
 If you want a test to happen at any of the tenant's domain, you can use the test case `TenantTestCase`.
 It will automatically create a tenant for you, set the connection's schema to tenant's schema and make it available at `self.tenant`.
 We have also included a `TenantRequestFactory` and a `TenantClient` so that your requests will all take place at the tenant's domain automatically.
 Here's an example: